-2-months-old mice were euthanized and, after heart blood collection, cortex, cerebellum, and liver were dissected, snap-frozen in liquid nitrogen and stored at -80 until lipid extraction.
-For lipid extraction, plasma samples were prepared as previously reported (55). ~10 mg of frozen tissue fragments were weighted, chopped and mixed with 0.6 mL 80% methanol (MeOH) and 10 μL on internal standard mix

-(SPLASH® LIPIDOMIX #330707 from Avanti Polar Lipids, Alabaster, AL).
-Samples were pulse sonicated in ice for 30x 0.5 second, incubated for additional 20 min in ice, vortexed 3x 30 seconds and tissue homogenates transferred to a 10 mL glass Pyrex tube with screw cap.
-Then, 5 mL methyl tert-butyl ether (MTBE) was added to each tube and vigorously shacken for 30 minutes, followed by the addition of 1.2 mL water and 30 second vortex.
-Samples were centrifuged for 10 min at 1000 g and the top clear phase was collected to a clean glass Pyrex tube and dried down under nitrogen.
-For the analysis, dried samples were resuspended in 100 μL MTBE/MeOH=1/3 (v/v), spun down at 10,000g for 10 min at 4°C. The top 50 μL were transferred to a HPLC vial and 2ul were injected for LC-MS analysis.
+Sample preparation.
+Two-month-old mice were euthanized and, after heart blood collection, cortex, cerebellum, and liver were dissected, these organs were snap-frozen in liquid nitrogen and stored at -80° C until lipid extraction.
+For lipid extraction, plasma samples were prepared as previously reported (55).
+About 10 mg of frozen tissue fragments were weighted, chopped, and mixed with 0.6 mL 80% MeOH and 10 μL on internal standard mix (SPLASH LIPIDOMIX, 330707, Avanti Polar Lipids).
+Samples were pulse sonicated in ice for 30× 0.5 seconds, incubated for additional 20 minutes in ice, and vortexed 3× 30 seconds, and tissue homogenates were transferred to a 10 mL glass Pyrex tube with screw cap.
+Then, 5 mL methyl tert-butyl ether (MTBE) was added to each tube and vigorously shacken for 30 minutes, followed by the addition of 1.2 mL water and a 30-second vortex.
+Samples were centrifuged for 10 minutes at 1,000g at RT, and the top clear phase was collected to a clean glass Pyrex tube and dried down under nitrogen.
+For the analysis, dried samples were resuspended in 100 μL MTBE/MeOH = 1/3 (v/v), spun down at 10,000g for 10 minutes at 4°C. The top 50 μL were transferred to a HPLC vial, and 2 μL were injected for LC-MS analysis.